MySQL CDC overview

 In the DBO.DEPARTMENTS table, there are two columns: DEPT_NO and DEPT_NAME.
 Additionally, there is a calculated expression in the target's mapping which uses current_timestamp().

-Before enabling CDC (Change Data Capture) and migrating the Rivers, the automatically included fields __deleted and __ts_ms have null values for all records.
+Before enabling CDC (Change Data Capture) and migrating the Data Flows, the automatically included fields __deleted and __ts_ms have null values for all records.

-The log snapshot table is loaded only when the Status is set to Streaming:
+Data Integration loads the log snapshot table only when you set the Status to Streaming:

 These are the possible configurations when using CDC:

-Each river starts with the status Waiting For Migration, and takes everything currently present in the table.
+Each Data Flow starts with the status Waiting For Migration, and takes everything currently present in the table.

 Scheduling

-After the first run, the status is changed to Streaming, where the log snapshot tables are loaded.
-The scheduling of the rivers provides details about the frequency of writing logs to the file zone; you can change this option later in the river's Settings and Schedule.
+After the first run, Data Integration changes the status to Streaming and loads the log snapshot tables.
+The scheduling of the Data Flows provides details about the frequency of writing logs to the file zone; you can change this option later in the Data Flow's Settings and Schedule.